datacommonsorg/mixer/deployment/README.md

 `{DOMAIN}` is optional, and only need to be set if you want to expose the endpoints from your custom domain.

+To build a new image, run the command below.
+Tag number should be larger than any existing one. gcloud builds submit --tag gcr.io/datcom-mixer/go-grpc-mixer:<TAG>

+To deploy the project, run the command below.
 ```shell
 ./gcp.sh {PROJECT_ID}
 ./gke.sh {PROJECT_ID} {IMAGE} {DOMAIN}